lucashort7/SkipHarvestMinigames/README.md

 # hort - SkipHarvestMinigames

-A Mod that skips all Harvest Minigames in Hades II.
+A Mod that get all Harvest resources but skips Minigames/Animations in Hades II.
 Includes Familiars Harvesting :)

 ## Installation